theyadev/archetype-discord-bot/README.md

 - Run `npm run dev-start`
 ### Or
 - Build the bot with `npm run build` then start it with `npm run start`

-# Todo
-- Find the way to update commands on every servers